Arthritis at the base of the thumb

 4. Steroid injection improves pain in many cases, though the effect may wear off over time.
-The risks of injection are small, but it very occasionally causes some thinning or colour change in the skin at the site of injection.
+The risks of injection are small, but it very occasionally causes some thinning or color change in the skin at the site of injection.
 Improvement may occur within a few days of injection, but often takes several weeks to be effective.
 The injection can be repeated if needed.

-5. Surgery is a last resort, as the symptoms often stabilise over the long term and can be controlled by the non-surgical treatments above.
+5. Surgery is a last resort, as the symptoms often stabilize over the long term and can be controlled by the non-surgical treatments above.
 There are various operations that can be performed to treat this condition.
 These are listed below:

 a.
 Osteotomy, which means cutting and realigning the metacarpal bone next to the arthritic joint.